 All entering first year AA/AS degree students and all transfer students with less than 12 semester hours of credit are required to enroll in SLS 1101 (Orientation).
-Students planning to obtain an Associate in Arts degree and enroll in one of Chipola College's bachelor degree programs or transfer to a state college or university should discuss with an advisor the specific course requirements for the major and the chosen transfer institution.
+Students planning to obtain an Associate in Arts degree and enroll in one of Chipola College's Bachelor degree programs or transfer to a state college or university should discuss with an advisor the specific course requirements for the major and the chosen transfer institution.
 Student Affairs prepares academic plans that list the general requirements for an AA degree, as well as the necessary prerequisite/recommended courses for a variety of majors at Chipola and several area universities.

 All students should declare a major by the time they complete 24 semester hours of college level course work.
 Undecided majors will be placed in the general college (1005) track.
-Students are encouraged to use the FLVC program evaluation (go to www.flvc.org and follow the links) and/or use the program and institution specific academic plans located on the college website to closely monitor progression toward graduation.